1998 San Francisco 49ers season: Postseason

+Schedule

-NFC Wild Card vs Green Bay Packers
+NFC Wild Card Playoffs: vs. (5) Green Bay Packers

 For the first time in the Brett Favre era, the 49ers pulled off a victory over the Packers.
 After a late Packers touchdown, the Niners trailed 27–23 and a continuing issue during the game was dropped passes by the receiver Terrell Owens.
 In the final ten seconds, Steve Young dropped back in the Packers' RedZone, stumbled but stayed on his feet, then heaved the ball to the endzone where Owens caught it and landed in the endzone with four seconds left, holding on to the ball despite hits by two Packers defensive backs.
 The Niners had pulled out one of the most dramatic wins in their history.
 This play is often referred to by 49ers fans as "the Catch II", a reference to "The Catch" touchdown from Joe Montana to Dwight Clark in the final minute against the Cowboys in the 1981 playoffs.
 The victory over the Packers turned out to be Young's final playoff win.

-NFC Divisional Playoff at Atlanta Falcons
+NFC Divisional Playoffs: at (2) Atlanta Falcons

 The game started poorly for the 13–4 49ers, who lost 1,500-yard rusher Garrison Hearst to a broken bone in his left leg on the first play of the game.
 Backup Terry Kirby was only able to rush for 46 yards.
 With their running game hobbled, the 49ers trailed 14–0 in the first half, and 20–10 going into the fourth quarter.
 With 2:57 remaining, Young scored on an 8-yard run and the team converted a two-point conversion after a botched snap, to bring the score to 20–18.
 The 49ers had one more chance to win with the ball deep in their territory but Young threw a desperation pass that was picked off by the Falcons' William White.